 Our future success depends on our ability to retain, attract and motivate qualified personnel.
 As the source of our technological and product innovations, our employees, especially our engineers are a significant asset.
 Competition for these employees is significant in Silicon Valley where qualified engineers are in high demand.
-As of December 31, 2022, we had 143 employees including 21 employees with PhDs.
-A significant majority of our employees are in the United States.
+As of December 31, 2023, we had 87 full-time employees, of whom 16 of them hold PhDs degrees.
+The vast majority of our employees are in the United States.